DorothyTamYiLing/GWarrange/documents/tutorials.md

 Each set of IS-replaced genomes using different IS merging and extending parameters were output into new directories "ext100_merge7000_ISreplaced_genomes" and "ext100_merge3_ISreplaced_genomes" (merging overlapping IS only) respectively.

+Statistics on the sizes and distance between each pair of adjacent "merged" IS are printed in file "ext7000_merge200_mergedISstat.txt".

 Prior to GWAS, each set of IS-replaced genomes using different IS merging and extending parameters were used for generating kmers.
 Here, we use the kmer generation tool fsm-lite to generate kmers from genomes in directory /ext100_merge7000_ISreplaced_genomes.

 ```